CIFASIS/QuickFuzz/README.md

  * zlib-dev
  * libbz2-dev

 In Ubuntu, a PPA to install GHC 7.10 is available [here](https://launchpad.net/~hvr/+archive/ubuntu/ghc).
+Do not forget to add suitable directories to your path (e.g. /opt/ghc/7.10.3/bin and /opt/cabal/1.22/bin)

 ## Instalation